wrifeeducation/wrife-website/replit.md

 - **Client Components**: Pages with interactivity use "use client" directive
 - **Lesson Routing**: Lessons use `lesson_number` for URL paths (e.g., /lesson/27)
 - **Client-Side Auth Protection**: Dashboard and lesson pages use client-side authentication checks via LessonPageWrapper component
+- **Practice File Storage**: Interactive HTML practice files should be stored in Supabase Storage (bucket: 'practice-activities') rather than Google Drive for proper interactivity
+- **HTML Proxy**: The `/api/fetch-html` endpoint serves as a secure proxy for loading practice activities, with domain whitelisting for security

 ## Project Policies